prisma/prisma-examples/optimize/starter/README.md

    })
    ```

-4. Click the **Start new recording** button to begin a new recording.
+4. Click the **Start new recording** button to begin a new recording and check for any performance improvements.
 5. In the project terminal, run the project with:
    ```terminal
    npm run dev
    ```
 6. After the script completes, click the **Stop recording** button.
-7. Rename the recording to _Optimized queries_, by clicking on the recording chip in the top left corner and typing "Optimized queries".
+7. Rename the recording to _Optimized queries_ by clicking on the recording chip in the top left corner and typing "Optimized queries".

-You can now compare the performance improvements, by navigating and observing the query latency differences in the "Optimized queries" and "Unoptimized queries" recordings tabs.
+You can now compare performance improvements by navigating to the "Optimized queries" and "Unoptimized queries" recording tabs and observing the query latency differences.

 ## Next steps